The Art Department

 The Art Department aims to provide a broad and balanced curriculum across the Key Stages that enables students to maximise their full potential.
-Schemes of work are designed to ensure that all students have the ability to progress and achieve.
+Schemes of work are designed to ensure that all students have the opportunity to progress and achieve.
 Students are encouraged to develop ideas by using the inspiration of others, experimenting with a wide range of materials and observing the world around them.
 The department aims to deliver exciting and engaging art lessons, and we achieve consistently excellent results.
 The department offers OCR GCSE and AQA A Level in Fine Art.
 Student work is continually monitored and assessed and the opportunity for study support is provided on a daily basis.
 The hard work of students is showcased in the annual Art Exhibition at the end academic year.

 Art through the Key Stages

 The department strives to promote and develop the knowledge and understanding of all learners.
 Students are motivated to become independent learners and use their creativity to make more informed decisions.
 The curriculum is sequenced to enable more complex ideas to build on the fundamental knowledge and skills learned in year 7.
 Students develop their ideas through contextual studies and observations, with all students encouraged to achieve their full potential.
 Numeracy skills are built into lessons through the teaching of shape and proportion, the analysis of art and artists reinforce the evaluation skills learnt in English and specific reference to the history and geography of art allows students to place the work they are studying in context.
 The art work of students from across all the Key Stages is annually celebrated in the Bishop Douglass School Art Exhibition at the end of each academic year.

 The Art Department is open every lunch time and after school for students of all Key Stages to further their studies.
 KS3 Art club is held every Wednesday after school between 3.10pm-4.20pm.
 Trips are organised for students at KS4 and KS5 to visit London galleries and landmarks as well as attend Study Days as part of their GCSE and A Level research.
 Students are given the opportunity to have their work selected for entry into the National Students Art Exhibition.
 The Department has been successful in having work exhibited at the National Students Art Exhibition at the Mall Galleries for the past 3 years.
 In addition, Students at all Key Stages are invited to participate in Art Competitions throughout the year.